samplchallenges/SAMPL-league/examples/README.md

  * [Section 3: Test/Run your container](https://github.com/samplchallenges/SAMPL-league/tree/containers/examples#section-3-testrun-your-container)

 ## Section 1: Build the Autodock Vina base container
 In this section, we will build a base container that has all necessary packages and programs installed.
-This way, as we write our docking code it will build quickly as only the docking code will need to be built.
+This way, as we write our docking code it will build quickly since only the docking code will need to be built.

 ### 1.1: Setup